uptake/pkgnet/cran-comments.md

 ## v 0.3.0

 ### Submission on December 19th, 2018
-> This is a major release with several improvements to
+> This is a major[sic] release with several improvements to
 > R package diagnostics, report layout, and testing
 > strategy.
 New features and changes are now being
 > tracked in NEWS.md.